apache/skywalking-docker/README.md

-Since SkyWalking 8.8.0, the Dockerfiles are merged into [the OAP repo](https://github.com/apache/skywalking/tree/master/docker) and [the Java agent repo](https://github.com/apache/skywalking-java) respectively, this repo is archived and is not maintained anymore.
+Since SkyWalking 8.8.0, the Dockerfiles are merged into [the OAP repo](https://github.com/apache/skywalking/tree/master/docker) and [the Java agent repo](https://github.com/apache/skywalking-java) respectively, this repo is archived and not maintained anymore.

 # Apache SkyWalking Docker Files